And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 What's going on, Congressman?

-Well the it's got to get through the Senate and you're exactly right I need um you and your listening audience to help me with the Senate piece.
+I need you and your listening audience to help me with the Senate piece.

-It looks like they may take our border security bill and try to attach the guess worker bill to it.
+It looks like they may take our border security bill and try to attach the guest worker bill to it.

-There's some of us in the House who've asked our senators to look at uh security first and then follow with a guest worker program once we've proven to the American people that we got control over the border, at least operational control.
+There's some of us in the House who have asked our senators to look at security first and then follow with a guest worker program once we've proven to the American people that we've got control over the border, at least operational control.

-And uh right now it's parked at in the on the Senate at their doorstep, so we're gonna need a little more help when we get we come back into session the end of January to get it pushed through.
+So we're going to need a little more help when we come back into session the end of January to get it pushed through.

-And we want to hear about the letter you wrote to Dr. Condoleez Rice and if there's been any reaction on that yet.
+And we want to hear about the letter you wrote to Dr. Condoleezza Rice and if there's been any reaction on that yet.

 As we continue on the Rush Limbaugh program, I'm Paul W. Smith.